armvirus/CosMapper/README.md

 ![DbgView Example](./example.PNG)

-The project has been tested on Windows 10 20h2
+The project has been tested on ``Windows 10 20H2``
+Note: this project was coded in 3 days so it might have some bugs (open ticket)

 ## Usage